vortexntnu/software-learning-period/README.md

 * publish to the topic from the terminal
 * create a launch file for automatically launching the nodes

+Commands needed for the tutorial can be found at the bottom of the document.
 ### Installing ROS and catkin
 Follow the steps in the ROS-wiki, and install the "Desktop version".